fizista/django-c2dm/README.md

 * registration_id - Result of calling registration intent on the device.
                 Subject to change.
                 The maximum length is 140 bytes and minimum length is 8 bytes.

+Errors:
+* Http 400 - invalid data(for example: minimum, maximum, or lack device_id or registration_id or registration_token
+* Http 500 - an application error
+* Http 501 - attempt to queries by a method other than GET for example, POST